pixelspark/poly/README.md

 curl -XPOST --url http://localhost:3000/task/pythia/embedding --header 'Content-type: application/json' --data '{"prompt": "Hello "}' -vvv
 ```

+### WebSocket chat API

+To chat, connect through WebSocket to the following endpoint:

+`ws://localhost:3000/task/pythia/chat?api_key=<key>`

+Send messages as text frames, and receive individual token messages.
+When a message is finished, the server will send an
+empty text frame.

 ### Securing the API

 To limit access to specific users, add a set of allowed API keys to the config file (`allowed_keys`).
 Then supply the key